-The UE may assume that the DM-RS antenna port associated with PDCCH reception in the Type0-PDCCH common search space, the Type0A-PDCCH common search space, and the Type2-PDCCH common search space, and for corresponding PDSCH receptions, and the DM-RS antenna port associated with SS/PBCH reception are quasi co-located with respect to delay spread, Doppler spread, Doppler shift, average delay, and spatial Rx parameters.
+The UE may assume that the DM-RS antenna port associated with PDCCH receptions in the control resource set configured by pdcch-ConfigSIB1 in MasterInformationBlock and for corresponding PDSCH receptions, and the DM-RS antenna port associated with a corresponding SS/PBCH reception are quasi co-located with respect to delay spread, Doppler spread, Doppler shift, average delay, and spatial Rx parameters.
 The value for the DM-RS scrambling sequence initialization is the cell ID.

-The subcarrier spacing and the CP length for PDCCH reception with Type0A-PDCCH common search space, or Type1-PDCCH common search space, or Type2-PDCCH common search space are the same as for PDCCH reception with Type0-PDCCH common search space.

-A UE may assume that the DM-RS antenna port associated with PDCCH reception and associated PDSCH reception in the Type1-PDCCH common search space are quasi co-located with the SS/PBCH block identified in initial access procedure or with a received CSI-RS with respect to delay spread, Doppler spread, Doppler shift, average delay, and spatial Rx parameters, when applicable.

-If a value for the DM-RS scrambling sequence initialization for Type0A-PDCCH common search space, or Type1-PDCCH common search space, or Type2-PDCCH common search space is not provided by higher layer parameter PDCCH-DMRS-Scrambling-ID in SystemInformationBlockType1, the value is the cell ID.
+A subcarrier spacing is provided by higher layer parameter subCarrierSpacingCommon in MasterInformationBlock.

-If a UE is configured for downlink bandwidth part (BWP) operation, as described in Subclause 12, the above configurations for the common search spaces apply for the initial active DL BWP.
-The UE can be additionally configured a control resource set for Type0-PDCCH common search space, Type0A-PDCCH common search space, Type1-PDCCH common search space, or Type2-PDCCH common search space for each configured DL BWP on the primary cell, other than the initial active DL BWP, as described in Subclause 12.
+If a UE is configured with one or more downlink bandwidth parts (BWPs), as described in Subclause 12, the UE can be configured with PDCCH-ConfigCommon and PDCCH-Config for each configured DL BWP on the primary cell, other than the initial active DL BWP, as described in Subclause 12.

+If a UE is provided one or more search space sets by corresponding one or more higher layer parameters searchSpace-SIB1, searchSpaceOtherSystemInformation, pagingSearchSpace, ra-SearchSpace, and the UE is provided with a C-RNTI or a CS-RNTI, the UE monitors PDCCH candidates for DCI format 0_0 and DCI format 1_0 with the C-RNTI or the CS-RNTI in the one or more search space sets.